 (1) Metaphysical evil privations: these would be the various ways things in the world, simply by virtue of being finite, are deprived of some certain powers to act, know, will, exist, and so on.
 This form of privation will only make sense if there is a way to speak of these limitations as privations of what, by nature, should be there.
 Plato’s metaphysics, as we have seen, may offer such an account by claiming that the world is an imperfect imitation of the perfect ideas.
 Ontological limitation as such is not evil according to the privation theory; only limitations that thwart something’s nature are.
 However, in most cases we will be accepting that things are imperfect and limited by nature so this form of evil will have limited application when using the privation theory.

 (3) Morally evil privations: these would all the ways privations are connected to free choice and responsibility.
 For example, one can have a privation of courage and be a bit of a coward.
 Then, based on this privation, one might freely decide to tell a lie in order to avoid a conflict which a courageous person would face.
 Thus we would have are certain privation of courage that, when aligned with free will, led to immoral action that can introduce further privations in others.
 Of course, we might be inclined to label this act of lying as bad rather than evil.
-However, someone with a privation of empathy who freely chose to blind a child for fun would, presumably, commit an evil act.
+However, suppose we have someone with a set of privations that make it difficult for him to enter into consensual sexual relations with others.
+But rather than working on overcoming these vices he freely chooses to rape someone instead.
+Then we would have an evil act.
 So we might delineate a set of privations under this heading as properly evil rather than bad.
 This can be done with a careful analysis of the nature of the privations as far as motives, acts, and consequences are concerned.
-But whatever the case may be, the badness and evil will have to be understood to with reference to what should, by nature, be present.
+But whatever the case may be, the badness and evil will have to be understood with reference to what should, by nature, be present.

 In the next post we will look at some objections to the privation theory and responses to them.